walter-a-jablonowski/simple-nutrition-counter/README.md

                               |
         [x] Supplements        ----------------------------------> Longevity & healthspan

-        [x] we also count finance and all minimal needed in one app
+        [x] we also count finance in a single app

 * = humans were designed for movement and short term stress only (minutes) also consider: air quality, amount of sunlight, ... and so on